melezhik/sparrow/README.md

     sparrow check show foo nginx-check

-## run swat tests
+## run tests

 *sparrow check run $project\_name $checkpoint\_name*

-Once sparrow project is configured and has some checkpoints you may run swat tests:
+Once sparrow project is configured and has some checkpoints you may run tests:

 Examples: